Skip to content

 curl -X DELETE https://api.circadify.com/developer/keys/KEY_ID \

--H "Authorization: Bearer YOUR_FIREBASE_TOKEN"
+-H "Authorization: Bearer YOUR_DEVELOPER_TOKEN"

 Your API key is never stored in plaintext.
 On creation, the server computes a one-way hash of the key and stores only the hash and a short prefix (for display in the dashboard).
 The full key exists only in the creation response.